Soga no Umako

 Soga no Umako (蘇我 馬子) was the son of Soga no Iname and a member of the powerful Soga clan of Japan.
+Conflicting evidence has suggested that Soga no Umako was actually an emperor during the Asuka period.

 Umako conducted political reforms with Prince Shōtoku during the rules of Emperor Bidatsu and Empress Suiko and established the Soga clan's stronghold in the government by having his daughters married to members of the imperial family.

 In the late 6th century, Soga no Umako went to great lengths to promote Buddhism in Japan, and was instrumental in its acceptance.
 At that time, the Soga clan employed immigrants from China and Korea, and worked to obtain advanced technology and other knowledge.
 In 587, Umako defeated Mononobe no Moriya in the Battle of Shigisan, securing Soga dominance.
-On January 15, 593, relics of Buddha Shakyamuni were deposited inside the foundation stone under the pillar of a pagoda at Asuka-dera (Hōkō-ji at the time), a temple whose construction Umako ordered, according to the Suiko section of the Nihonshoki.
+On January 15, 593, relics of Buddha Shakyamuni were deposited inside the foundation stone under the pillar of a pagoda at Asuka-dera (Hōkō-ji at the time), a temple whose construction Umako ordered, according to the Suiko section of the Nihon Shoki.

 Ishibutai Kofun is believed to be the tomb of Soga no Umako.